isozu/appflight/README.md

 ## Building & Releasing

-appflight can build the .ipa file by `ipa` command of shenzhen in your PATH.
-In prior to building the app, .env file would be required filling the environment variables.
-The .env.appflight file would be helpful.
+`appflight` can build the .ipa file by `ipa` command of shenzhen in your PATH.
+In prior to building the app, .env file will be required with filled environmental variables.
+The env.appflight file would be helpful.
+Normally S3 bucket name is assigned as get.YOURDOMAIN to avoid some trouble.

     $ cd /path/to/iOS_Project/
     $ cp /path/to/gem/env.appflight .env